 Firstly a little background.
 Certain boilers can use electricity to heat water and power the central heating systems.
 The electric comes from the mains to provide convenient, consistent supplies.

 Generally, the boiler will have a large water tank attached to it.
 In the bottom, there will be a series of heating elements.
 When electricity passes through them they reach very high temperatures and the water is heated up.
 A pump will send this hot water to radiators and taps when it reaches the right temperature.

 What are the pros?

-There are a number of benefits to choosing this kind of boiler over other types of fuel.
-It is definitely worth considering all of them.
+There are several benefits to choosing this kind of boiler over other types of fuel.
+It is worth considering all of them.

 The thing to remember with electric boilers is they don’t produce waste gas.
 That means there is no lost heat at all, resulting in better efficiency.
 Many models are 99% efficient, outperforming appliances powered by gas and biofuel.

 An added benefit of the lack of waste gas is the boilers are better for the environment.
 They don’t release any of this pollution at all.